-Note that two optical paths within a WSON LSP need not operate on the same wavelength (due to the wavelength conversion capabilities).
-Two optical paths that share a common fiber link cannot be assigned the same wavelength.
-To do otherwise would result in both signals interfering with each other.
+Note that two optical paths within a WSON LSP do not need to operate on the same wavelength (due to the wavelength conversion capabilities).
+Two optical paths that share a common fiber link cannot be assigned the same wavelength; Otherwise, both signals would interfere with each other.
 Note that advanced additional multiplexing techniques such as polarization based multiplexing are not addressed in this document since the physical layer aspects are not currently standardized.
 Therefore, assigning the proper wavelength on a lightpath is an essential requirement in the optical path computation process.